nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![find_student_example](images/enhao/find_student%20-%20edited.png)

-3. The student and session list will be filtered and should only contains students and sessions of students whose name contains the keywords specified.
+3. The student and session list will be filtered and only contains students and sessions of students whose name contains the keywords specified.

 ![find_student_result_example](images/enhao/find_student_result%20-%20edited.png)